 Forget me listing classics.
 The list would crash your computer and half the fun is finding your own favorites.
 Seriously, I’m not being lazy and shirking work here.
-The Dolomites offer some of the best rock climbing in the world, from cutting-edge sport climbs to old-school horror fests to cruiser classics.
+The Dolomites offer some of the best rock climbing in the world, from cutting-edge sport climbs that evoke the rock climbing in Kalymnos to old-school horror fests to cruiser classics.
 But, since you’re probably looking for me to list at least a few spots to get you started, here are some of my favorites worth checking out:

 Searching for runout test-pieces?
 No sweat.
 Take a look at Heinz Mariacher’s Tempi Moderni on the south face of the Marmolada.
 One of the most famous climbs in the Dolomites (and maybe one of the hardest) — with 28 pitches over the nearly 900 meter climb — this route is committing and spooky (even I’m scared of it!).

 Mariakante on the southside of Sass Pordoi is awesome and cruisy, with fixed anchors, and you end at the sundeck.
 Ten minutes later and you’re eating a pizza!